GoogleChrome/developer.chrome.com/site/en/blog/top-layer-devtools/index.md

 To create a frontend node that represents the top layer, we added a new type of frontend node that is created without a `DOMNode`.
 This top layer container element is the first frontend node that does not have a `DOMNode`, meaning it exists only on the frontend and the backend does not 'know' about it.
 To have the same behavior as other nodes, we created a new [`TopLayerContainer`](https://source.chromium.org/chromium/chromium/src/+/main:third_party/devtools-frontend/src/front_end/panels/elements/TopLayerContainer.ts;l=23?q=TopLayerContainer&sq=&ss=chromium) class that extends the [`UI.TreeOutline.TreeElement`](https://source.chromium.org/chromium/chromium/src/+/main:third_party/devtools-frontend/src/front_end/ui/legacy/Treeoutline.ts;l=431;drc=6bc65d0595702fc826ca87e2cfe519a134b62d90) class which is responsible for the behavior of frontend nodes.

-To achieve the desired placement, the class that renders an element attaches `TopLayerContainer` as the last child of the `<body>` tag.
+To achieve the desired placement, the class that renders an element attaches `TopLayerContainer` as the next sibling of the `<html>` tag.

 A new top layer badge indicates that the element is in the top layer and serves as a link to the shortcut of this element in the `TopLayerContainer` element.